 Biocartis has incurred operating losses and negative operating cash flow in each period since it was founded.
-Operating loss for the year ended 31 December 2021 was EUR 67.3m.
-As of 31 December 2021, Biocartis had an accumulated deficit of EUR -526.4m.
-These losses have resulted principally from costs incurred in the design, industrialization and commercialization of the ldyllaTM platform, the development and commercialization of tests, the establishment of its manufacturing facilities, as well as from general and administrative costs associated with Biocartis' operations.
+Operating loss for the year ended 31 December 2022 was EUR 47 million (rounded).
+As of 31 December 2022, Biocartis had an accumulated deficit of EUR 443 million (rounded).
+These losses have resulted principally from costs incurred in the design, industrialization and commercialization of the IdyllaTM platform, the development and commercialization of tests, the establishment of its manufacturing facilities, as well as from general and administrative costs associated with Biocartis' operations.
 Biocartis intends to continue to develop MDx tests, and to conduct regulatory activities and sales and marketing activities that, together with anticipated further investments in manufacturing capabilities and general and administrative expenses, will likely result in Biocartis incurring further losses for at least the next few years.
+In addition, macroeconomic factors, including a continued recessionary and/or inflationary environment, combined with austerity measures by certain European governments, and restrictive monetary policies, may further negatively impact Biocartis' operating results.
+In particular, the rising inflation leads to significant higher costs (in particular for raw materials and labor), which cannot be passed on to the Company's customers through price increases; which in turn has an impact on the Company's profitability.

-There can be no assurance that Biocartis will achieve profitability, which could impair its ability to sustain operations or obtain any required additional funding.
+Biocartis may never achieve profitability, which could impair its ability to sustain operations or obtain any required additional funding.
 If Biocartis does achieve profitability in the future, it may not be able to sustain profitability in subsequent periods, and it may suffer net losses and/or negative operating cash flows in subsequent periods.